Interruption of study information and guidelines.

 - all applications are subject to the approval of both the Deputy Director of Graduate School and the College Office

-An application for interruption should normally be made prospectively i.e. before a period of interruption is to begin.
+An application for an AIS should normally be made prospectively i.e. before the period of a programme interruption is to begin.
 It is recognised, however, that there may be extenuating circumstances where this cannot happen e.g. medical emergencies.
-In these cases, interruptions should be requested as soon as possible and when appropriate to do so.
-Approval of retrospective suspensions, however, are not guaranteed.
+In these cases, programme AIS should be requested as soon as possible and when appropriate to do so.
+Approval of retrospective programme interruptions, however, are not guaranteed.

-Students on a Tier 4 visa who receive an interruption of more than 60 days duration (applies also to successive periods of interruption adding up to more than 60 days) are required by UKVI regulations to leave the country.
-If you are on a Tier 4 visa then you must seek advice from the Student Immigration Service about any impact that an interruption of studies might have on your visa.
+Students studing on a student visa, who receive an interruption of more than 60 days duration (applies also to successive periods of interruption adding up to more than 60 days), are required by UKVI regulations to leave the country.
+If you are on a student visa then you must seek advice from the Student Immigration Service about any impact that an interruption of studies might have on your visa.
 You will be asked to confirm that you have done so when completing the form.

-Students who are in receipt of funding from the UKRI/EPSRC are entitled to periods of paid interruption e.g. medical absence, maternity, paternity and adoption leave.
-Please refer to the UKRI/EPSRC Terms and Conditions of the training grant for detailed information.
+Students are advised to refer to the UKRI/EPSRC Terms and Conditions of the training grant for detailed information on each of these absence entitlements.

-All Postgradauete Research students should make sure they have travel insurance in place before going on a trip.
-Please note that travel insurance provided by The University of Edinburgh will not cover you for personal travel.
+All Postgraduate Research students should make sure they have appropriate travel insurance in place before going on a trip.
+Please note that travel insurance provided by the University will not cover you for personal travel.
 For more information and where to apply please click here: Travel Insurance